medialab/artoo/index.md

 But, if you sit back and try to find other programs able to perform all those things, you'll quickly come to this observation:

-Isn't this the definition of a **Web browser**?
+Aren't we trying to rebuild **web browsers**?

 ---

 So why shouldn't we take advantage of this and start scraping with web browsers?
-It has become really easy today to execute JavaScript in browsers' console and this is exactly what **artoo** is doing.
+It has become really easy today to execute JavaScript in a a browser's console and this is exactly what **artoo** is doing.

 Using browsers as scraping platforms comes with a lot of advantages:

-* **Fast coding**: You can see and test the result of your code live thanks to JavaScript browsers' REPL and interact with DOM with useful interfaces.
+* **Fast coding**: You can prototype your code live thanks to JavaScript browsers' REPL and peruse the DOM with tools specifically built for web development.
 * **No more authentication issues**: No longer need to deploy clever solutions to enable your spiders to authenticate on the website you intent to scrape.
-You are already authenticated on your browser.
-No more trying to be recognized as a human being: you are a human being.
+You are already authenticated on your browser as a human being.
-* **Tools for non-devs**: You can design tools for non-dev people.
+* **Tools for non-devs**: You can easily design tools for non-dev people.
 One could easily build an application with a UI on top of **artoo**.
 Moreover, **artoo** gives you the possibility to create bookmarklets on the fly to execute your personnal scripts.

 ---

-The intention here is not at all to say that classical scraping is obsolete but rather to say that client-side scraping is a possibility today and, what's more, a useful one.
+The intention here is not at all to say that classical scraping is obsolete but rather that client-side scraping is a possibility today and, what's more, a useful one.

 You'll never find yourself crawling pages massively etc. on a browser, but for most of your scraping tasks, client-side should enhance your productivity dramatically.

 ---

-## Disclaimer
+<h2 id="disclaimer">Disclaimer</h2>
 Please note that **artoo** has been built having *Chrome* and *Chromium* in mind.
 So, even if artoo may function quite properly on other browsers, some of its features such as [instructions recording]({{ site.baseurl }}/instructions) might not be available on those.

 If you think this is injust and feel that some features can be ported to other browsers, please report it and we'll find a solution together.

 ---

-## Contribution
+<h2 id="contribution">Contribution</h2>
 [![Build Status](https://travis-ci.org/medialab/artoo.svg)](https://travis-ci.org/medialab/artoo)

 Contribution are more than welcome.
 Feel free to submit any pull request as long as you added unit tests if relevant and passed them all.